Initial Screening / Case Management

 Trainees may attend a maximum of 5 elective courses:

-＜Elective Course III＞ Job-specific Skills TrainingA wide range of job-specific skills training courses catering for the prevailing needs of the employment market are offered, with a view to enhancing the job skills of the trainees.
+＜Elective III Courses＞ Job-specific Skills TrainingTo enhance the job skills of the trainees through a wide range of practical job-specific skills training catering for the prevailing needs of the employment market.

 - Trainees may undergo a one-month workplace attachment training to acquire work experience, develop potential and explore employment opportunities.